artainmo/ft_transcendence/README.md

     - [ ] profile extra css? buttons to display ?
     - [ ] clean message chat css/material-ui?
   * Potential bugs
-    - [ ] change state "in game" vs "search game"
+    - [x] change state "in game" vs "search game" & online/offline
-    - [ ] Change state after refresh/back/close-tab? not deleting a game after refresh?
+    - [x] Change state and remove active game after refresh/back/close-tab?
-    - [ ] User refresh during game, what happen to other player?? (block the refresh?)
+    - [ ] User refresh during game, what happen to other player/live-viewers and match-history??
     - [ ] User logs in multiple times on different pages? (can create bugs related to status...)
     - [x] BackButton while playing game? -> Only set backbutton after games finishes and pushes datas to database
     - [x] ban a user and directly after the user tries to access the channel -> Unable to recreate bug
+    - [ ] After some time of the ball fastening it slows down again?
+    - [ ] user refresh but cancels, user is set as offline or game is removed? changeGame(null)?
   * clean
     - [ ] clean all console.log
   * additions?
 	- [ ] page with all live games
+	- [ ] if user clicks on own play invite in chat he deactivates the invite
+	- [x] Let viewing user have a back button and do not remove the game in this case...
 	- [ ] separate user login (with encrypted password) independent of intra 42
   * test & reread pdf